dnietoBlackBoard/Contributions/Guides/How to publish content.md

 2. Follow the template that is provided in the issue and fill it with the information of your project.

-3. Once you have filled the template, you can submit the issue and wait for the organization to create the branch for your contribution.
+3. Once you have filled the template, you can submit the issue and wait for the organization to create the branch or new repository for your contribution.

-4. When the branch is created, you can checkout to it and start working on your project.
+4. When the branch or repo is created, you can Checkout to it and start working on your project.

 5. After you finished your project, you can submit a pull request to the organization and wait for the review of your project.